 - Cumulative grade point average of no less than 3.00 on 4.00 scale.

-- Minimum verbal score of 150 on the GRE or minimum score of 388 on the MAT.
+- A minimum verbal score of 150 on the GRE or a minimum score of 388 on the MAT.

 - Two letters of recommendation that attest to applicant’s academic qualifications.